THE LAKE OF FIRE JUDGEMENT AGE - PART 2

 Let us clearly see from the Bible that the expression ‘thrones or dominions or principalities or powers’, as given in verse 16 above, includes Satan and his fallen angels.

 11 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
-12 For we do not wrestle against flesh and blood, but against principalities (arche), against powers (exousia), against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
+12 For we do not wrestle against flesh and blood, but against principalities (arche), against powers (exousia), against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places (earth’s heaven – its atmosphere).

 Please note that the Greek words arche and exousia used for principalities and powers here in Ephesians 6:12 are talking about the Satanic spiritual principalities and powers and their cunning attacks ‘the wiles of the devil’, and we are told that they do not refer to people ‘flesh and blood’.
 Also, note that these ‘principalities and powers’ are ‘the rulers of darkness of this age’, and ‘spiritual hosts of wickedness’, who are of course, Satan (the devil) and his fallen angels (evil spirits/demons).
 It is very important to realise that arche and exousia are the same Greek words used in Colossians 1:16 for principalities and powers.
 So, it is clear that Colossians 1:15-20 most definitely includes the reconciliation of Satan and all fallen angels through the blood of the cross.

 Let us believe the Bible that Christ’s sacrifice on the cross is all powerful and all sufficient to reconcile to Father God, not only all fallen men but also all fallen angels.
-Jesus Christ died for the sins of the whole world, which includes the sins of all fallen angels including Satan, the devil (1 John 2:2).
+Jesus Christ died for the sins of the whole world, which includes the sins of fallen angels (1 John 2:2).
+This means that every creature, all men and all angels separated from God through sin, is covered by the shed blood of Jesus Christ on the cross.
+Revelation 5:13 is a beautiful prophecy of worship to Father God and His Son from every creature, without a single exception.

 16 For indeed He does not give aid to angels, but He does give aid to the seed of Abraham.
 17 Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.
 18 For in that He Himself has suffered, being tempted, He is able to aid those who are tempted.

 Jesus Christ, through His work on the cross, destroyed Satan, who is the devil, who had the power of death.
-Not only did Jesus destroy Satan by His work on the cross, but He also destroyed death itself, which is called the last enemy (1 Corinthians 15:25-26).
+Not only did Jesus destroy Satan by His work on the cross, but He also destroyed death itself, which is called the last enemy (Hebrews 2:14-15, 1 Corinthians 15:25-26).

 From God’s perspective, both Satan and death no longer exist because it is only a matter of time, at the creation of the Eternal Kingdom of God of the New Heaven and the New Earth, that the work of the cross will be fully realised.
 This is when all things on earth and all things in heaven will have been reconciled to God through the blood of the cross.

-When death, which is the last enemy, is destroyed, the only thing that can burst forth is life, which is the resurrected immortal life in Christ for all people.
-Similarly, when Satan is ‘destroyed’, then he will be changed back to his original created state as a holy ministering angel.
+When death, which is the last enemy, is destroyed, the only thing that can burst forth is life, which is the resurrected born again immortal life in Christ for all people.
+In a similar way, when Satan is ‘destroyed’, then he will be changed back to his original created state as a holy ministering angel.
 Please note that Satan cannot be annihilated out of existence because Satan is a spirit, an angelic being with an immortal body, and God created all angels to live forever.

 2 Peter 2:4